CIDRAM/CIDRAM/_docs/readme.en.md

 Depending on its exact configuration and implementation, the package may communicate and share information with third parties in some cases.
 This information may be defined as "personally identifiable information" (PII) in some contexts, by some jurisdictions.

 How this information may be used by these third parties, is subject to the various policies set forth by these third parties, and is outside the scope of this documentation.
 However, in all such cases, sharing of information with these third parties can be disabled.
 In all such cases, if you choose to enable it, it is your responsibility to research any concerns that you may have regarding the privacy, security, and usage of PII by these third parties.
-If any doubts exist, or if you're unsatisfied with the conduct of these third parties in regards to PII, it may best to disable all sharing of information with these third parties.
+If any doubts exist, or if you're unsatisfied with the conduct of these third parties in regards to PII, it may be best to disable all sharing of information with these third parties.

 For the purpose of transparency, the type of information shared, and with whom, is described below.